How to Spend a Day In Myanmar’s NEW capital city – Naypyidaw

 best things to do in naypyidaw

-The express train from Thazi set off on time, in 1950.
+The express train from Thazi set off on time, in 19:50.
 It’s come down from Mandalay.
 We’re in Upper Class again, our tickets this time costing 1800 kyat, this journey should only last 3 hours, and it does.
 It’s dark.
 There’s nothing to see, fewer bugs than we found on the train we took to Hsipaw, over the Gokteik viaduct.
+And we’re on our way to Naypyidaw, Myanmar’s capital city since 2005 and we’ve got a day in Naypyidaw planned.
+This is our Naypyidaw itinerary.

 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS MORE INFORMATION IN OUR DISCLAIMER

-Apart from a taxi driver who attaches himself to us as soon as we get off the train.
+The station was empty apart from a taxi driver who attaches himself to us as soon as we get off the train.
 He wants 6,000 kyat to drive us to the hotel we have a booking at, the San Chain.
-It should take us 10 minutes to drive there, considering we’ve just paid 1,800 kyat for a three hour train it does seem a little ridiculous, but its past 2300, its dark and we have no desire to walk the 5km to the hotel.
-He gets an agreed 5,000 kyat.
+It should take us 10 minutes to drive there, considering we’ve just paid 1,800 kyat for a three hour train it does seem a little ridiculous, but its past 23:00, its dark and we have no desire to walk the 5 kilometers (3.1 miles) to the hotel.
+We agree on a fare of 5,000 kyat.

-Our only option to see Naypyidaw in the half day that we’ve got here is to get a taxi – and so we part with 40,000 kyat (US$31) for a half day tour of the city – with most of it simply being a drive by.
+Our only option to see Naypyidaw in the day that we’ve got here, is to get a taxi – and so we part with 40,000 kyat (US$31) for a half day tour of the city – with most of it simply being a drive by.

 The roads are immaculate.
 The grass, the gardens, and the foliage is perfect.
 There are literally tens of people tending it all.

-The roundabouts – because, yes, there are roundabouts, that appear to be used in the correct, British fashion, rather than the usual Asian “free for all, but like Paris” fashion – are gorgeous …
+The roundabouts – because, yes, there are roundabouts, that appear to be used in the correct, British fashion, rather than the usual Asian “free for all” fashion – are gorgeous.

 There’s a row of museums, including what looks like a new National Museum and on the same row is the Bank of Myanmar.
 Nothing looks particularly open.
 But it’s all immaculate.